AntonKhorev/osm-dwg-helper/README.md

 ### Quick messages from issues

 Sometimes you don't want to create a ticket for an issue.
 You may want just to send a message to the reporting user and resolve te issue.
-To quickly do this from the issue page, click on the username under *Quick message reporting user* in the extension panel.
-An OSM new message form will be opened with a pregenerated subject.
+To quickly do this from the issue page, click the username under *Quick message reporting user* in the extension panel.
+The list of users in the menu includes only those who have at least one report selected with a checkbox.
+After clicking the username a new OSM message form will be opened with a pregenerated subject.

 ### Other actions